 Mr. Koep is responsible for product planning and technical marketing for the Preform Products at Alpha.
 He is the co-author of several patents in the areas of soldering applications focusing on reflow and alternative methods.

-The answer is 'it
+The answer is 'it depends.'

 Global Product Champion

 Richard Boyle is a Global Product Champion at Henkel Electronics.
 He has over 25 years experience in the electronics assembly industry and is responsible for the global technical service of all of Henkel's solder materials.